MaibornWolff/codecharta/visualization/README.md

 #### Package

-Package the electron application to produce the standalone versions for Windows, Linux and MacOS for distribution and testing.
-Creates `.zip` files for every OS/arch and the webpack in the `dist/packages/` folder.
+**Package** the electron application to produce the standalone versions for Windows, Linux and MacOS for distribution and testing.
+The different versions are inside the `dist/applications` folder.

 > Make sure to run the [build](#build) task beforehand <br>
 > This process might require administrative rights/sudo depending on the OS <br>